 - I used black and white Royal Icing for this tutorial, but this is Halloween and a great time to get creative.
 Make red eyes, or green eyes.
 Orange looks cool too!

-You will just need 2 colors of royal icing.
-For the recipe and other tips, see this post on the basics of sugar cookies and royal icing.
+- For an awesome Royal Icing recipe and other tips, see this post on the basics of sugar cookies and royal icing.

+In order for the eyes to end up flat, we are going to do the “wet on wet” technique.
 This means that as soon as you put a dot of white (or a couple), you put a dot of black right on top, before it dries at all.
 The key is to have the right consistency of icing.
 I used about a 7 second icing for these.
-For clarification on that, see post mentioned above.
+(For clarification on that, see post mentioned above.)
 If you wait for the white to dry, you will have more 3D looking eyes.

-You can make different style eyes by taking a toothpick and dragging the icing out a little.

-Then put the black dot on.
+You can make different style eyes by taking a toothpick and dragging the icing out a little, then put the black dot on.

 All of your eyes will need to dry a full 24 hours before they pop right off your parchment paper.
 Then you can just stash them in a zip-loc bag until you need them.

 And when will you need these, you say?
 For your monster cookies, silly!

-Even a simple square can be a monster by placing eyes and a mouth on them.
+I made some random blob-ish monsters that were so easy!
+Just do some blobs of icing, and place some eyes on.
+For all you room moms out there, even a simple square can be a monster by placing eyes and a mouth on them.
 You can come to class with the base layer frosted, then let the kids put the eyes and mouth on.
 Then they can eat up!

+Your eyeballs will come in handy when doing tons of Halloween/monster treats.
 Decorate a brownie, or cupcake with these little eyes and your kids will have a blast.